 This chapter presents the broader elements of the database and some key assumptions needed to determine the results.
-In general, data are drawn from four sources: 1) the institutional research and financial departments at the college, 2) public databases, 3) studies and surveys, and 4) the economic literature.
+In general, data are drawn from four sources: 1) the institutional research and financial departments at the colleges, 2) public databases, 3) studies and surveys, and 4) the economic literature.
 Additional detail on data sources, assumptions, and general methods underlying the analyses are conveyed in the remaining chapters and appendices.
-The core of the findings is presented in the next two chapters - Chapter 3 looks at Camosun as an investment, while Chapter 4 considers Camosun's role in regional economic growth.
+The core of the findings is presented in the next two chapters - Chapter 3 looks at BC Colleges as an investment, while Chapter 4 considers the role of BC Colleges in economic growth.
 The appendices detail a collection of miscellaneous theory and data issues.